Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: H-harmonic Jacobi forms

 is an invariant metric.
 The associated Laplace operator is $X_+ X_- + Y_+^\T C Y_-.$ \end{proposition}

 \begin{proof} The invariance with respect to $\SL{2}(\RR) \subseteq \Jac{N}$ follows as for $N = 1$.
-The invariance with respect to the Heisenberg group we can see by choosing an appropriate basis of $\CC^N$ and again following the calculation for $N = 1$.
-The Laplace operator can be seen to be attached to $ds^2$ by choosing a basis of $\CC^N$, such that $C$ is becomes a diagonal matrix. \end{proof}
+The invariance with respect to the Heisenberg group can be proven by choosing an appropriate basis of $\CC^N$ and again following the calculation for $N = 1$.
+The associated Laplace operator can be computed by choosing a basis of $\CC^N$ with respect to which $C$ is diagonal. \end{proof}